Guy Ritchie's Gamekeeper: Credits

-Guy Ritchie's Gamekeeper was created by Guy Ritchie, and the first volume was written by Andy Diggle, with art and color by Mukesh Singh, the current artist of Jenna Jameson's Shadow Hunter, also from Virgin Comics.
+Guy Ritchie's Gamekeeper was created by Guy Ritchie, and the first volume was written by Andy Diggle, with art and color by Mukesh Singh.

-Volume 2 is being written by Jeff Parker and illustrated by Ron Randall and Ron Chan, with covers by Singh.
+The second volume was written by Jeff Parker and illustrated by Ron Randall and Ron Chan, with covers by Singh.

 Story

-The man known only as Brock lives a quiet existence as gamekeeper on a secluded Scottish estate.
-The tranquility is disrupted when Russian paramilitary mercenaries storm the estate and kill Jonah Morgan, Brock's friend and owner of the estate.
+The man known only as Brock lives a quiet existence as a gamekeeper on a secluded Scottish estate.
+The tranquillity is disrupted when Russian paramilitary mercenaries storm the estate and kill Jonah Morgan, Brock's friend and owner of the estate.
 To avenge Jonah's death and protect a secret equation, Brock must turn predator and journey deep into an unfamiliar, urban underworld.
-Throughout his journey, he is plagued by a dark past and his son's death.
+He is plagued by a dark past and his son's death throughout his journey.

 Publications

 Issue #1 was released in March 2007.
-The trade paperback entitled "Guy Ritchie's Gamekeeper: Tooth and Claw", which includes issues #1–5, was released in October 2007.
+The trade paperback, entitled Guy Ritchie's Gamekeeper: Tooth and Claw, which includes issues #1–5, was released in October 2007.